spelunky-fyi/overlunky/docs/src/includes/_types.md

 nil | [draw_image(IMAGE image, AABB rect, AABB uv_rect, uColor color)](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=draw_image) | Draws an image on screen from top-left to bottom-right.
 Use UV coordinates `0, 0, 1, 1` to just draw the whole image. nil | [draw_image_rotated(IMAGE image, float left, float top, float right, float bottom, float uvx1, float uvy1, float uvx2, float uvy2, uColor color, float angle, float px, float py)](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=draw_image_rotated) | Same as `draw_image` but rotates the image by angle in radians around the pivot offset from the center of the rect (meaning `px=py=0` rotates around the center) nil | [draw_image_rotated(IMAGE image, AABB rect, AABB uv_rect, uColor color, float angle, float px, float py)](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=draw_image_rotated) | Same as `draw_image` but rotates the image by angle in radians around the pivot offset from the center of the rect (meaning `px=py=0` rotates around the center) bool | [window(string title, float x, float y, float w, float h, bool movable, function callback)](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=window) | Create a new widget window.
 Put all win_ widgets inside the callback function.
 The window functions are just wrappers for the<br/>[ImGui](https://github.com/ocornut/imgui/) widgets, so read more about them there.
 Use screen position and distance, or `0, 0, 0, 0` to<br/>autosize in center.
 Use just a `##Label` as title to hide titlebar.<br/>Important: Keep all your labels unique!
 If you need inputs with the same label, add `##SomeUniqueLabel` after the text, or use pushid to<br/>give things unique ids.
-ImGui doesn't know what you clicked if all your buttons have the same text...
-The window api is probably evolving<br/>still, this is just the first draft.
-Felt cute, might delete later!<br/>Returns false if the window was closed from the X.<br/>The callback signature is nil win(GuiDrawContext ctx) nil | [win_text(string text)](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=win_text) | Add some text to window, automatically wrapped nil | [win_separator()](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=win_separator) | Add a separator line to window nil | [win_inline()](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=win_inline) | Add next thing on the same line.
+ImGui doesn't know what you clicked if all your buttons have the same text...<br/>Returns false if the window was closed from the X.<br/><br/>The callback signature is nil win(GuiDrawContext ctx) nil | [win_text(string text)](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=win_text) | Add some text to window, automatically wrapped nil | [win_separator()](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=win_separator) | Add a separator line to window nil | [win_inline()](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=win_inline) | Add next thing on the same line.
 This is same as `win_sameline(0, -1)`